 Assessment: Presentations, reports, creative projects and/or final exam

-Coursebook: Bibliography and reading material will be made available via Moodle or Blackboard.
+Coursebook: Bibliography and reading material will be made available via the Elearning platform.